 Have you ever wondered what your child is thinking and feeling when we try to establish rules, discipline, or when we lose control and raise our voice?
 “Put yourself in my shoes” suits us perfectly well when we are in question and we want to justify our own actions, but this saying applies for the other side too.
-At least once a day would be quite enough to spend some time in their shoes, in order to understand them better.
+At least once a day would be quite enough to spend some time in their shoes in order to understand them better.
 I’ve tried it today, and this is what kind of thoughts came to my mind, I believe this would be the things our boys and girls would want to share with us, if they were able to articulate all their feelings and needs:

 “There’s not one right way to do something.
 If you are open to learning from me, I’ll be happy to show you”.

 Children have a different point of view for the world and everything that happens around them.
-Their thinking is pure and consisted mainly of emotions, and they are free of prejudices.
-It is quite refreshing for us as adults to respond in their way, so why not let them show us.
+Their thinking is pure and consisted mainly of emotions, and they are free of prejudice.
+It is quite refreshing for us adults to respond in their way, so why not let them show us.
 The process of learning goes in two directions, the students can teach their masters too.

 2.”I don’t make you lose your temper.
 You lose your temper.”